oliwilliams1/PlanetRenderer/README.md

 # PlanetRenderer
 This repo is research for my upcoming scholarship project, intending get further understanding and experience in C++ and OpenGL.

-The terrain for a planet is generated via dynamic mesh tesselated on the GPU via tesselation shaders, with a heightmap for each vertex to sample its height.
-Gpu tesselation is a solid choice for my upcoming project as it is extremely performant, but with the cost of a lot of bugs along the way.
+The terrain for a planet is generated via dynamic mesh tesselated on the GPU via tesselation shaders, with a heightmap generated at runtime with compute shaders for each vertex of the planet to sample its height.
 ### Low lod, near planet yet not close enough for little details to matter
 ![no subdivision](images/no%20subdivision.png)
 ### Smooth transition to high lod via tesselation shaders